melitasaldanha/IEEE-CIS-Fraud-Detection/Datasets/README.md

+# Datasets

+Datasets can be downloaded from [here](https://www.kaggle.com/c/ieee-fraud-detection/data).

 The data is broken into two files identity and transaction, which are joined by TransactionID.
 Not all transactions have corresponding identity information.

 ## Categorical Features - Transaction